camunda/blog.camunda.org/content/post/2016/09/camunda-bpm-760-alpha4-released.md

     .startDate(startTime)
     .endDate(endTime)
     .name(Metrics.ACTIVTY_INSTANCE_START)
-    .interval(60 * 30); // 30 minutes
+    .interval(sixtyMinutesIntervalInSeconds);
 ```

-The query returns a list of `MetricIntervalValue` objects, each of which provides the number of started (created) activity instances during an interval of 30 seconds.
+The query returns a list of `MetricIntervalValue` objects, each of which provides the number of started (created) activity instances during an interval of 60 minutes.
 The results can be plotted to give an impression of load over time:

 {{< figure class="teaser no-border" src="metricActivityStart.png" alt="Activity Start Interval Metric" caption="" >}}